Emma Calvé: Career

 Calvé first appeared in America in the season of 1893–1894 as Mignon.
 She would make regular visits to the country, both in grand opera and in concert tours.
 After making her Metropolitan Opera debut as Santuzza, she went on to appear a total of 261 times with the company between 1893 and 1904.
 She created the part of Anita, which was written for her, in Massenet's La Navarraise in London in 1894 and, in 1897, sang Sapho in an opera written by the same composer.

 One of her most critically acclaimed roles was Ophélie in Ambroise Thomas's Hamlet.
-She achieved particular success with it at the Metropolitan Opera in 1895, where one critic said that she was among the greatest Ophélies heard in New York since the days of Christina Nilsson, the role's creator.
-She appeared with success in many roles, among them, as the Countess in The Marriage of Figaro, the title role in Félicien David's Lalla-Roukh, as Pamina in The Magic Flute, and as Camille in Hérold's Zampa, but she is best known as Carmen.
+She achieved particular success with it at the Metropolitan Opera in 1895, where one critic even claimed that she was among the greatest Ophélies heard in New York since the days of Christina Nilsson, the role's creator.
+She appeared with success in many roles, among them, as the Countess in The Marriage of Figaro, the title role in Félicien David's Lalla-Roukh, as Pamina in The Magic Flute, and as Camille in Hérold's Zampa, but she is overall best remembered for her portrayal of Carmen.

 Calvé's Metropolitan Opera career ended abruptly in 1904 after an incident during a Sunday night concert with Felix Mottl conducting.
-An excerpt of a review of the performance detailing the events that occurred goes as followed:
+An excerpt of a review of the performance detailing the events that occurred stated: